 |Powdered wasabi (unopened or opened)||Best-by + 6 – 12 months|

 Please note that the estimates above are for best quality.

 How to Tell if Wasabi Is Bad?

 When it comes to wasabi paste, start by checking the surface for discolorations or any bluish or grayish specks.
-If there are any, discard the paste.
+If there are any, discard it.
 A sniff test is the second thing you should do.
 If it smells off, throw it out.

-Given that the paste looks and smells fine, give a small amount a taste.
-Decide if it’s good enough for usage based on its quality.
+Given that the paste looks and smells okay, give a small amount a taste.
 If it is pretty bad or you find the flavor lacking, get rid of it.
 Same thing if it already sits in the fridge for more than a few months.

 As I already mentioned, powdered wasabi stays safe to eat indefinitely.
 Unless, of course, water gets to the package.
 If there are any signs of mold or the powder is one big clump, discard it.
 If the powder looks like, well, powder, it’s probably perfectly same to use.